Neolitheon/421-Project-2/README.md

 TODO:
 Data Entry/Wrapping Program in Qt -
   UI:
-    List of Data sets (drop down menu)
+    -List of Data sets (drop down menu)
-        List of Classifications of Data Sets (drop down menu) Chose an algorithim to run on said data set
+    -List of Classifications of Data Sets (drop down menu) -Chose an algorithim to run on said data set

   Programing Structure:
-      Sanitize chosen data set (input into vector of DataPoint objects) randomize order of data set
+      -Sanitize chosen data set (input into vector of DataPoint objects) -randomize order of data set
-      send data to learning algorithim
+      -send data to learning algorithim
-        input to each learning algorithim:
+        -input to each learning algorithim:
-            Vector of the (randomized) DataPoint, the Index of the first non-training example, recive data from learning algorithim
+            -Vector of the (randomized) DataPoint, the Index of the first non-training example, -recive data from learning algorithim
-        output from learning algorithim:
+        -output from learning algorithim:
-            Vector of SolvedDataPoint in the same order as the input. save results & Statistical Analysis to file Display output Graphically nicely! (good luck)
+          -Vector of SolvedDataPoint in the same order as the input.
+      -save results & Statistical Analysis to file -Display output Graphically nicely! (good luck)

   Chosen representation of Data Sets:
       Object DataPoint: